kiboschool/tk-web-foundations/src/lessons/foundations/project.md

 Find a teammate (or two teammates, for a maximum of three students per team) and schedule time to work on the project together.

 If you have trouble finding a partner, or have trouble with the project, use the **#help-web** channel in Discord.
-You can work with anyone, you are not restricted to your squad.
-You are also allowed to work on your own, but it’s good practice to work together.
+You can work as a team or on your own, but working together is good practice for being on a professional team of developers.

 You can work together by sharing your screen, or by creating a new replit and sharing the join link with your teammate.
 You should each submit a copy of the project, but it can be copied from your teammate’s version (**which you all created together**!).